Tengs-Penkwe/Haskell-C-Compiler/README.md

 ## 2. llvm-hs
 llvm-hs has not been maintained for a long time, and the newest version doesn't compile, so you need to download them from github and checkout to patched version like: https://github.com/christianlavoie/llvm-hs.git

+## 3. bytestring
+llvm-hs uses `byteString`, not `String` to improve its performance, but they didn't encapsulate it well, so we are forced to installed bytestring package to do the conversion

 # How to run it